 If your dog hasn’t shown any interest in toys, then chances are you have a stockpile of forgotten dog toys in your house.
 The last thing you want to do is to add to the island of misfit toys, so before you buy more, try re-introducing their old toys in a new way.

 Think outside the box to make a boring old toy fun.
-It could mean making up new games or even interested in playing with the toys with them by showing them how it’s done.
+It could mean making up new games or even get the dog interested in playing with the toys with them by showing them how it’s done.

 Or try getting some of their doggy friends to show them the ropes (and balls and frisbees…you get it).
 Your dog may be more social than you think.
 Set up some play dates or look into a daycare program that can help to socialize your pet.

 If your lazy couch potato refuses to fetch, then maybe it’s time you turn that tennis ball into a treat-dispensing ball.
 Perhaps that tired old plush toy could be used for a rousing game of hide-and-seek.
 Get creative.

 Some of the toys may not be stimulating in the right ways, so try to find new shapes, smells, and textures to grab your dog’s attention.
 Something as simple as the shape of the toy can make a difference in how they are able to play with your dog.

 Get in the habit of rotating their toys too.
 The cycle is up to you, but try to have a few options hidden away that you can swap out occasionally.
 This will keep their toys new and exciting, but can also extend the life of the toy by giving it a break from your playful dog.